quicwg/base-drafts/draft-ietf-quic-transport.md

 ## PADDING Frames {#frame-padding}

 A PADDING frame (type=0x00) has no semantic value.
 PADDING frames can be used to increase the size of a packet.
-Padding can be used to increase an initial client packet to the minimum required size or to provide protection against traffic analysis for protected packets.
+Padding can be used to increase an Initial packet to the minimum required size or to provide protection against traffic analysis for protected packets.

 PADDING frames are formatted as shown in {{padding-format}}, which shows that PADDING frames have no content.
 That is, a PADDING frame consists of the single